 The list of health claims for medicinal mushrooms is far reaching - from managing blood sugar levels, improving brain health, reducing inflammation, adrenal support, weight management, glowing skin, hormone balance, strengthening the immune system to fighting cancer.

 So, why are mushrooms so beneficial?
 Four Sigmatic founder, Tero Isokauppila, explains that "as humans, we share almost half of our genetic makeup with mushrooms and are affected by many of the same diseases and problems as mushrooms.
 Thus, we can easily take advantage of the special immune-enhancing benefits and other survival methods that they build for themselves."
+(You can read more about Tero's book, Healing Mushrooms A Practical and Culinary guide to Using Mushrooms for Whole Body Health, here.)

 To help you wade through the mushroom supplement boon, this guide explains the five major varieties of mushrooms and blends so you can easily start incorporating them into your lifestyle.